 Mirror your Apple device to mmhmm Studio

 Connect your iPhone or iPad to your computer with a lightning cable and it will become selectable when you add a new screen share slide.
 This is a handy way to quickly give a demo or show content that's on your phone.
-You can also use third-party services such as Airserver, which allow you to mirror your devices and work great with mmhmm for Windows.
 To learn more about mirroring your device, click here.

 Using shortcuts keeps you focused on presenting, not on navigating the interface.
 Click here for a full list of interface shortcuts.

 Go beyond the static slide

-Adding moving images, such as .gifs or .mp4s, as slides or backgrounds can add visual intrigue to your content.
+Adding moving images, such as .gif or .mp4 files, as slides or backgrounds can add visual intrigue to your content.
 Experiment with movie files to add some movement and life to your presentation.

 Crop your webcam